Shoaib-Siam/Assignment-2/README.md

-# assignment2
+Country's Flags

-A new Flutter project Where We Can See Country's Flag, Population and Short Description
+A Flutter App Where We Can See Country's Flag, Population and Short Description

 ## Getting Started